the-turing-way/the-turing-way/book/content/credit/credit.md

 ## Summary
 > easy to understand summary - a bit like tl;dr

+Reproducible research is great, but spending time on it will reduce the time you have available for activities by which researchers are traditionally measured, such as writing papers.
+But what if you could get credit for your reproducibility efforts as well?

 ## How this will help you/ why this is useful
 > why we think you should read the whole thing

+Academic research is a reputation economy, and citations are the currency.
+Most research institutions' promotion and hiring criteria depend to a greater or lesser extent on your publishing record: how many articles you have published, how "important" the journals were, and how many times each article has been cited.

+This is a well established practice, and while it has its problems at least all stakeholders understand what's involved.
+One of the consequences of this system is that labour which *doesn't* result in published articles tends to be ignored, discouraging researchers from making their data more open or specialising in software development.

+Establishing good citation practice for non-article content is a step towards recognising this valuable work and encouraging more people to take it up.
+If you can demonstrate the impact of your reproducible research work in addition to more traditional research outputs, you can justify spending more time on doing things right.

 ## Chapter content
 > depending on the content, this might be more structured, e.g. with exercises, gotcha sections etc